excellentsport/IsometricAnalyzer/README.md

 ## Getting Started

-**If you have Labview 2016 or newer installed:**
+**If you don't have Labview 2016 installed or don't want to mess with all of the labview files:**
+You will need to first download and install Labview Runtime 2016 to be able to run the executable.
+It can be found here: http://www.ni.com/download/labview-run-time-engine-2016/6066/en/ Once you have the LabVIEW Runtime library installed, the most recent version of the Isometric Analyzer program can be downloaded from the [Releases Page](https://github.com/excellentsport/IsometricAnalyzer/releases).
+Scroll to the latest release, click the "Assets" collapsible menu if the files are not already showing, then download the Zip file named "Isometric.Analyzer[version # string].zip (do not download the Source Code.zip file).
+Extract all files to your desired destination folder.
+Open the destination folder and double click "Isometric Analyzer.exe" to start the program.

+**View/Use/Edit the Source Code**
 The primary parent folder contains the source code for the main Labview Project and Primary VI "Main.vi".
 If you're interested in seeing the source, you can fork/pull/download the entire repository to view/use/edit.
 You will need a full version of Labview 2016 or newer to use.

-**If you don't have Labview 2016 installed or don't want to mess with all of the labview files:**
-You will need to first download and install Labview Runtime 2016 to be able to run the executable.
-It can be found here: http://www.ni.com/download/labview-run-time-engine-2016/6066/en/ Next, head to the [Releases Page](https://github.com/excellentsport/IsometricAnalyzer/releases), scroll to whatever the latest release is, click "Assets", then download the Zip file in the latest release that is NOT entitled "Source Code".
-Extract all files to a folder somewhere, then double click "Isometric Analyzer.exe" to start the program.

 ## How to use